-Read more on Waterline’s 3D PRINTING + ASSET MODELLING services on BMA’s Hay Point Shiploader and Berth Replacement (SABR) Project, and how it helped with collaboration and understanding of the complexities of the project scope.
+Read more about Waterline’s Design + Drafting Services for BMA’s Hay Point Shiploader and Berth Replacement (SABR) Project, and how it helped with collaboration and understanding of the complexities of the project scope.

 Every berth and shiploader has unique connection details, components and structural features.
 This means even highly-experienced technical experts must spend significant time familiarising themselves with a new project to understand the unique challenges arising from its construction.